 DEC also proposed that any Tail-end Collection Subaccount will hold any Storm Recovery Charges that were collected after the final payment and satisfaction of the Storm Recovery Bonds and after the discharge of all obligations with respect to such bonds.
 In accordance with the Second Stipulation, the amount in the Tail-end Collection Subaccount will be recorded as a separate regulatory liability, accrue carrying costs at DEC's net-of-tax WACC and credited back to customers in the Company's next rate case.
 In addition to the foregoing, there may be such additional accounts and subaccounts as are necessary to segregate amounts received from various sources, or to be used for specified purposes.
-Upon the maturity of the Storm Recovery Bonds and upon the discharge of all obligations with respect to such bonds, amounts remaining in each Collection Account less the amount of any Capital Subaccount will be released.
+Upon the maturity of the Storm Recovery Bonds and upon the discharge of all obligations with respect to such bonds, amounts remaining in each Collection Account will be released to the appropriate SPE and will be available for distribution by the SPE to DEC.
+As noted in this Financing Order, equivalent amounts, less the amount of any Capital Subaccount, will be booked to a regulatory liability and credited back to customers in the Company's next rate case following the maturity of the Storm Recovery Bondsless the amount of any Capital Subaccount will be released.

-Based upon the foregoing, the Commission finds that utilization of a Collection Account, including a General Subaccount, a Capital Subaccount, an Excess Funds Subaccount, and a Tail-end Collection Subaccount, as proposed by DEC, is reasonable and should help achieve the Statutory Cost Objectives.
+Based upon the foregoing, the Commission finds that utilization of a Collection Account, including a General Subaccount, a Capital Subaccount-and, an Excess Funds Subaccount, and a Tail-end Collection Subaccount, as proposed by DEC, is reasonable and should help achieve the Statutory Cost Objectives.
 Moreover, it is necessary to grant DEC the flexibility and authority to include other subaccounts in the Collection Account where required to obtain AAA ratings or equivalent on the series of Storm Recovery Bonds, which will in turn lower Storm Recovery Charges for customers.